Alimjanov-Ibragim/todo-app/README.md

 ### 6. Launching Next.js application:

-If the application is not containerized, run:

 ```bash
 npm install
 npm run dev
 ```

+- First you need to register user at http://localhost:3000/register
+- And then go to http://localhost:3000/login

-The application will be available at http://localhost:3000
+The application will be available at http://localhost:3000/todos